TAdeJong/LEEM-analysis/README.md

 ## Getting started
 * Git clone or download this repository.
-* Create a Python environment with the necessary packages, as documented in [requirements.txt](requirements.txt).
+* Create a Python environment with the necessary packages, either from [requirements.txt](requirements.txt) or (for `conda` users) from [environment.yml](environment.yml).
-* Start a Jupyter notebook or Jupyter lab and have a look at the notebooks
+* Activate the environment and start a Jupyter notebook and have a look at the notebooks

 ## Data
 The data will be available separately at https://researchdata.4tu.nl/.
 The [zeroth notebook](0_-_Data-download.ipynb) facilitates easy download of all related data.